-By written policy the Contra County Office of the Public Defender (PD) refrained from representing detained indigent criminal defendants (at both the felony and the misdemeanor level) during their first court appearance.
-Instead of making an attorney readily available to handle arraignment for defendants who tell the court they cannot afford to hire counsel, the Public Defender would have courts automatically postpone arraignment and refer the matter to the PD's Office.
+On December 12, 2012, two defendants filed suit against the Contra County Office of the Public Defender in the U.S. District Court for the Northern District of California, via private counsel.
+The inmates brought suit against the public defender in her official capacity on behalf of themselves and those similarly situated criminal defendants.
+The written policy of the Contra County Office of the Public Defender (PD) allowed PDs to refrain from representing detained indigent criminal defendants (at both the felony and the misdemeanor level) during their first court appearance.
+Instead of making an attorney readily available to handle arraignment for indignant defendants, the public defender would have courts automatically postpone arraignment and refer the matter to the PD's Office.
 The postponements would be for an arbitrary period (typically between 5 and 13 days) that was neither connected to particular needs of the PD's Office nor mindful of the exigencies of the defendants' case.
 During that period defendants remained in jail, and this practice delayed entry of the plea and re-examination of bail or release on recognizance to the next court appearance.

-On December 12, 2012, two defendants who had experienced this policy filed suit in the U.S. District Court for the Northern District of California, via private counsel, against the Public Defender on their own behalf and on behalf of similarly situated criminal defendants, seeking nominal damages under 42 U.S.C. § 1983 for violations of their constitutional rights under the color of state law, damages under California's Civil Rights Act for denial of statutory speedy trial rights, a declaration of the illegality of the PD's Office's policy, and an injunction against the policy in accordance with their claims and to enforce California Government Code § 27706.
+The plaintiffs argue that defendant's policy is unconstitutional because counsel is required at all critical stages, and arraignment is a critical stage in California.
+The plaintiffs sought nominal damages under 42 U.S.C. § 1983 for violations of their constitutional rights under the color of state law, damages under California's Civil Rights Act for denial of statutory speedy trial rights, a declaration of the illegality of the PD Office's policy, and an injunction against the policy in accordance with their claims and to enforce California Government Code § 27706.
 They also sought attorneys' fees and punitive damages.
-The constitutional rights alleged to be violated were the 6th Amendment right to the assistance of counsel and the 14th Amendment right to due process with respect to statutory speedy trial rights (on procedural and substantive grounds) and with respect to application for bail or release on recognizance (on procedural grounds).
+The plaintiffs alleged violations of their Sixth Amendment right to the assistance of counsel and Fourteenth Amendment right to due process with respect to statutory speedy trial rights (on procedural and substantive grounds) and with respect to application for bail or release on recognizance (on procedural grounds).

 and Ashcroft v.
 Iqbal

 .
 2013 WL 1915700 (N.D.
 Cal.
 2013).